HuanWangGATECH/leetcode/leetcode_my_owntag/backtracing/README.md

 https://leetcode.com/tag/backtracking/

+# Things to watch for when defining backtrack functions

+- partial solution representation
+-  do I need extra representation for partial solution
+-  Should child and parent partial solution share same variables Option 1: each child is created from a separate copy Option 2: parent transform in-place into its children

 In this article, we introduce another paradigm called backtracking, which is also often implemented in the form of recursion.

 Backtracking is a general algorithm for finding all (or some) solutions to some computational problems (notably Constraint satisfaction problems or CSPs), which incrementally builds candidates to the solution and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot lead to a valid solution.
 [1]